step-security/harden-runner/README.md

 ## How It Works

 Want to know the technical details?
-Dive into the architecture of Harden-Runner and its integrations for GitHub-hosted and self-hosted runners in our [How It Works Documentation](docs/how-it-works.md).
+Dive into the architecture of Harden-Runner and its integrations for GitHub-hosted and self-hosted runners in our [How Harden-Runner Works Documentation](docs/how-it-works.md).

 ---